 But, as much as I enjoyed the convenience of not cooking from home, it was very costly.
 My eating out budget was in the hundreds of dollars a month.
-I started using Mint budget app, and I noticed, I spent an average $400 on restaurants!
+I started using the FREE Personal Capital budget app, and I noticed, I spent an average $400 on restaurants!

 Wow!
 That was an eye opener, if I was going to make my savings goal, I need to cut it out.
 Literally.

 Here are some of my favorite frugal cookbooks:

 If you want to start making more homemade meals, but don’t like the idea of meal planning, I recommend using the $5 Meal Plan.
 This is a weekly meal plan service that can make your meal planning super simple.